 If you choose to celebrate National Sex Day by having lots of sex, it is crucial to engage in safe sex practices and check-in with your partner to make sure they consent to the sexual activity, too.

 Pandia Health delivers birth control to anyone with the internet and a mailbox.
-If you are interested in being prescribed birth control, our doctors can do so in California, Louisiana, Texas, and Florida.
+If you are interested in being prescribed birth control, our doctors can do so in California, Texas, Wyoming, Arizona, Colorado, and Florida.
 If you already have an active prescription but want to #SkipTheTrip to the pharmacy, you can have your prescription transferred so that we can deliver it for you.

 Celebrate National Sex Day, safely with #PandiaPeaceofMind.